 Keep in mind that during your hikes as during any walk, you remain responsible for the actions of your dog!
 As we have seen, in some Regional Natural Parks, you will have to keep it on a leash.
 Here are 3 attachment options for your dog that are suitable for dog hiking:

-- The harness with packsack: This is perfect for hikes lasting several days, but only for large dogs.
+- Harness with packsack: This is perfect for hikes lasting several days, but only for large dogs.
 These are generally the same harnesses as the previous ones but with an additional bag that your dog will carry himself, like a donkey.
 But be careful because a dog is not an animal known to carry heavy loads!
 Note that he can carry 25% of his own weight at most and over short distances, even if he is trained.

 Food, Water and Well-Being